epiverse-trace/readepi/README.md

   project.id = "TEST_READEPI",  #this is the database name
   driver.name = "SQL Server",
   table.name = "covid"
   )

-# the below does not work for microsoft
-data <- readepi(
-  credentials.file = credentials.file,
-  project.id = "IBS_BHDSS",  #this is the database name
-  driver.name = "SQL Server",
-  table.name = "dss_events"
-  )

 # READING DATA FROM DHIS2